Ben-Collett/missed_cord/README.md

 Missed Cord detects when you type the output of a chord manually instead of using the chord shortcut.
 When this happens, it sends a notification showing what chord you could have used to type that text, helping you learn and improve your chord typing skills.

 ## Disclaimer
 This project has no affilination with charachorder as a company.
-This project is simply devloped and maintained by someone who is trying to get good at using a charachorder.
+This project is simply developed and maintained by someone who is trying to get good at using a charachorder.

 ## Requirements

 ### System Dependencies
 - **Linux** (Wayland support)
-- **make** - For building the C code
-- **gcc** - C compiler
 - **libxkbcommon** - Keyboard handling library
 - **notify-send** - Desktop notification utility
 - **Notification daemon** - Such as: